programminghistorian/jekyll/lessons/normalizing-data.md

 ------------

-The list that we created in the [From HTML to a List of Words (2)][] needs some normalizing before it can be used further.
-We are going to do this by applying additional string methods, as well as by using regular expressions.
+The list that we created in the [From HTML to a List of Words (2)][] needs some *normalizing* before it can be used further.
+We are going to do this by applying additional string methods, as well as by using *regular* *expressions*.
 Once normalized, we will be able to more easily analyze our data.

 ### Files Needed For This Lesson

--   `html-to-list-1.py`
+-   *html-to-list-1.py*
--   `obo.py`
+-   *obo.py*

 If you do not have these files from the previous lesson, you can download a [zip file from the previous lesson here.][]